eag1ex/buypart-app/README.md

 #### NOTES
 - Some animation disabled in mobile mode
 - No @types support in TS for `x-utils-es`, will add later
-- Dit not have Adobe XD on my system, used .pdf > .ai file as visual reference
+- Did not have Adobe XD on my system, used .pdf > .ai file as visual reference
 - No logo in header, only placeholder

 #### TESTS